Principality of Piombino: Orsini rule and Appiani restoration (1445–1501)

-Warfare and contested rule (1501-1594)
+Warfare and contested rule (1501–1594)

 Iacopo III was succeeded by his son Iacopo IV who, between 1501 and 1503, lost the lordship to the work of Cesare Borgia, who occupied Piombino.
 In 1502, Cesare's father Pope Alexander VI visited the city and the territory staying for some days.

-With the death of Pope Alexander VI, Cesare Borgia was deprived of the conquered power, and Piombino returned to Iacopo IV: the latter, advised by the Florentines, hosted Niccolò Machiavelli as an adviser, who invited Leonardo da Vinci to study the city defenses.
+With the death of Pope Alexander VI, Cesare Borgia was deprived of the power he obtained, and Piombino returned to Iacopo IV: the latter, advised by the Florentines, hosted Niccolò Machiavelli as an adviser, who invited Leonardo da Vinci to study the city defences.

 Iacopo IV was succeeded by Iacopo V, who welcomed famous artists into his court, such as Il Sodoma and Rosso Fiorentino.
-On his death he was succeeded by Iacopo VI, under the tutelage of his mother Elena Salviati.
+On his death, he was succeeded by Iacopo VI, under the tutelage of his mother Elena Salviati.

 In 1548, Iacopo VI was deposed as Lord of Piombino, which was incorporated into the territories of the House of Medici.
-In 1557 Cosimo I de' Medici, future Grand Duke of Tuscany, gave up Piombino, in exchange for Siena and Portoferraio and Iacopo VI Appiani was restored to the lordship.
+On 29 May 1557, King Philip II of Spain signed a treaty in London with Iacopo VI being restored to the Lordship of Piombino as part of a bargain in which Cosimo I de' Medici, Duke of the Florentine Republic, gave up his claims to Piombino, in exchange for Siena and Portoferraio.
+King Philip reserved the right to garrison the cities of Piombino and Scarlino and to fortify the island of Elba.